NHS Varicose Vein Treatment

 Funding approval before NHS referral

 In the BSW region, GPs must obtain prior funding approval before referring a patient to a vascular specialist.
 Without this approval, NHS providers are unable to offer a consultation or investigations.
+Patients may qualify if they have bleeding from a varicose vein, recurrent or persistent venous leg ulcers, repeated episodes of superficial thrombophlebitis, or symptoms that cause significant functional impairment affecting daily activities.

 If treatment is recommended following assessment, funding approval is required again before any procedure can take place.
 This process is different from many other parts of the UK and can be confusing for patients.